Assistant Facilities Manager Resume Example

 List your education and any certifications.
 Facilities management often values credentials like a CFM, so don’t skip this part.

-If you have a portfolio or relevant project links, drop those in too.
+If you have a portfolio, relevant project links, or a cover letter, drop those in too.
 It’s a great way to show real-world results.

 Recruiters want to see hands-on experience in operations and maintenance.
 If you’ve led teams or managed building systems, show concrete results-like reduced costs or improved efficiency.